mattscripted/til/frontend/segment-choose-destinations.md

-# Choosing Destinations in Segment
+# Choose Destinations in Segment

 [Segment](https://segment.com/) provides one endpoint to send analytics events to multiple destinations.
 With a single call to `window.analytics.track()`, we can track events in Google Analytics, Mixpanel, Optimizely, and more.